jordanofoster/ntu-obsidian-notes/ISYS20311 - Information Security/Lecture 17 - Forensic Computing Overview.md

 #### Investigating CSA images under ACPO

 Possession of CSA content is an offence; examiners must be careful about the circumstances in which they carry out their examinations.
+The enquiry itself will contain personal information and in some cases, the identity of victims; so evidence is subject to classification (at minimum, 'restricted' status).

+Images that are seized and the technical report, should be exhibited on an encrypted disk that is password controlled.
+Print outs of images should only be made in exceptional circumstances, and maintained in accordance with the assigned security level.

+## What software is needed?

+It depends what is being searched for.
+Several tools are covered in future lectures, e.g.:
+- *EnCase*, which is primarily used in digital forensics to recover evidence from seized hard drives, computers, laptops and mobile devices.
+- *Autopsy*: digital forensics tool used by law enforcement, millitary and corporate examiners to investigate what happened on a computer.
+Can also be used to recover photos from the camera's memory card.
+- Both can be easily used in the recovery of "deleted" files.
+[Until files are overwritten by the system, they can be recovered.](https://www.hackers-arise.com/post/2016/10/10/digital-forensics-part-3-recovering-deleted-files)
+- Some hidden data ca be revealed using everyday software, however - such as microsoft word.

+## Metadata

+Metadata is data that describes other data.
+For exam